facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 ## Download the data
 Download and extract [this file](https://drive.google.com/open?id=1NDLiMUlAfvHFTsxhlptrhJxK3R6qCjyH), which contains:

-ConvAI2_parlaiformat/
+In `ConvAI2_parlaiformat`:
-  train.txt: This is the ConvAI2 training set (train_self_original_no_cands.txt) converted to parlai format valid.txt: This is the ConvAI2 validation set (train_self_original_no_cands.txt) converted to parlai format
+- `train.txt`: This is the ConvAI2 training set (`ParlAI/data/ConvAI2/train_self_original_no_cands.txt`) converted to parlai format
+- `valid.txt`: This is the ConvAI2 validation set (`ParlAI/data/ConvAI2/valid_self_original_no_cands.txt`) converted to parlai format

-ConvAI2_controllable/
+In `ConvAI2_controllable`:
-  train.txt: This is the same as ConvAI2_parlaiformat/train.txt, with extra annotations for three CT controllable attributes (question, lastuttsim, avg_nidf).
-It is in parlai format. valid.txt: Similarly to train.txt arora.pkl: This is a pickle file containing information necessary to compute Arora-style sentence embeddings, needed for the response-relatedness control methods word2count.pkl: This is a pickle file containing information necessary to compute NIDF measures, needed for the specificity control methods
+- `train.txt`: This is the same as `ConvAI2_parlaiformat/train.txt`, with extra annotations for three CT controllable attributes (`question`, `lastuttsim`, `avg_nidf`).
+It is in parlai format.
+- `valid.txt`: Similarly to train.txt
+- `arora.pkl`: This is a pickle file containing information necessary to compute Arora-style sentence embeddings, needed for the response-relatedness control methods
+- `word2count.pkl`: This is a pickle file containing information necessary to compute NIDF measures, needed for the specificity control methods

-Place both ConvAI2_parlaiformat and ConvAI2_controllable in your ParlAI/data directory.
+Place both `ConvAI2_parlaiformat` and `ConvAI2_controllable` in your `ParlAI/data` directory.

 ## (Alternatively) Make the data yourself

 Here are the commands to create ConvAI2_parlaiformat and ConvAI2_controllable yourself:

-To create ConvAI2_parlaiformat:
+To create `ConvAI2_parlaiformat`:

     cd ParlAI

     mkdir data/ConvAI2_parlaiformat

     python parlai/scripts/convert_data_to_parlai_format.py \
     -t convai2:SelfOriginal:no_cands -dt train:ordered \
     -of data/ConvAI2_parlaiformat/train.txt

     python parlai/scripts/convert_data_to_parlai_format.py \
     -t convai2:SelfOriginal:no_cands -dt valid \
     -of data/ConvAI2_parlaiformat/valid.txt

-To create ConvAI2_controllable:
+To create `ConvAI2_controllable`:

 First, make a directory:

     cd ParlAI
     mkdir data/ConvAI2_controllable

-Next, create word2count.pkl:
+Next, create `word2count.pkl`:

     python projects/controllable_dialogue/controllable_seq2seq/nidf.py

-This will create a file called word2count.pkl in your ConvAI2_controllable directory.
+This will create a file called `word2count.pkl` in your `ConvAI2_controllable` directory.
 It might take a while, especially the part when it goes through the Twitter dataset counting words.
 Once it's done, go to `nidf.py` and enter the filepath to your `word2count.pkl` file.

-Next, create arora.pkl:
+Next, create `arora.pkl`:

     python projects/controllable_dialogue/controllable_seq2seq/arora.py

-This will create a file called arora.pkl in your ConvAI2_controllable directory.
-It might take a while - in particular, it will download GloVe vectors and store them in `ParlAI/data/ConvAI2_controllable/glove_vectors`, which usually takes some time.
+This will create a file called `arora.pkl` in your `ConvAI2_controllable` directory.
+It might take a while -- in particular, it will download GloVe vectors and store them in `ParlAI/data/ConvAI2_controllable/glove_vectors`, which usually takes some time.
 Once it's done, go to `arora.py` and enter the filepath to your `arora.pkl` file and your `glove_vectors` directory.

-Next, create ConvAI2_controllable/train.txt and valid.txt:
+Next, create `ConvAI2_controllable/train.txt` and `valid.txt`:

     python projects/controllable_dialogue/make_control_dataset.py \
       --fromfile_datapath data/ConvAI2_parlaiformat/train.txt \
       --outfile data/ConvAI2_controllable/train.txt \
       --controls question,lastuttsim,avg_nidf

     python $CD/make_control_dataset.py \
       --fromfile_datapath $PA/data/ConvAI2_parlaiformat/valid.txt \
       --outfile $PA/data/ConvAI2_controllable/valid.txt \
       --controls question,lastuttsim,avg_nidf

-This will create files called train.txt and valid.txt in your ConvAI2_controllable directory.
+This will create files called `train.txt` and `valid.txt` in your `ConvAI2_controllable` directory.

 Note: Due to changes in ParlAI, there might be some small differences between the generated files obtained in this section, and the downloaded files in the previous section.

 ## Download the pretrained models

-Download the models and place them in ParlAI/data/models/controllable_dialogue.
+Download the models and place them in `ParlAI/data/models/controllable_dialogue`.

 TODO: update these instructions for downloading via ParlAI.